 The Film and Media Studies Award — awarded for outstanding achievement in film and media studies.

-The award of honors in film and media studies is dependent on faculty evaluation of work done in the FMST 400 independent research project and the student's GPA.
+The award of honors in film and media studies is dependent on faculty evaluation of work done on an independent research project in FMST 410 and the student's GPA.

-- Independent Research Project: Every major undertakes a senior project (FMST 400) in the fall of the senior year.
+- Independent Research Project: Every major undertakes a senior project (in FMST 410) in their senior year.
 Upon completion, the project may be nominated for honors.
 If nominated, the project is prepared by the senior for a public presentation.
 Following that presentation, faculty decide whether the project is worthy of honors.
 Honors will be conferred only on work of outstanding quality, while high honors will be awarded only to exceptional work of highest distinction.